The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Introduction

 When the RKHS is fixed, the only tuning parameter to be selected is the radius of the ball in which the least-squares estimator is constrained to lie.
 Estimators for which the radius is larger are considered to be less smooth.
 In order to provide a majorant for the Goldenshluger--Lepski method, we must prove regression results which control these estimators for all radii simultaneously.
 When we perform adaptation over a collection of RKHSs, we must prove regression results which control the same estimators for all RKHSs and all ball radii in these RKHSs simultaneously.
 We demonstrate this approach for a collection of RKHSs with Gaussian kernels.
 Estimators for which both the width parameter of the Gaussian kernel is smaller and the radius of the ball in the RKHS is larger are considered to be less smooth.
 These results extend those of \cite{page2017ivanov}.

-One of the main difficulties in applying the Goldenshluger--Lepski method to our RKHS regression problem is that the covariate distribution $P$, and hence the $L^2 (P)$ norm, is unknown.
-This is a problem when trying to control the squared $L^2 (P)$ error of our adaptive estimator, because the Goldenshluger--Lepski method generally requires the corresponding norm to be known.
-This is so that the pairwise comparisons can be performed when calculating the proxy for the unknown bias of the non-adaptive estimators.
-In order to get around this problem, we replace the $L^2 (P)$ norm in the pairwise comparisons with its empirical counterpart, the $L^2 (P_n)$ norm.
-Here, $P_n$ is the empirical distribution of the covariates.
-The terms added to our bound when moving our control on the squared $L^2 (P_n)$ error of our adaptive estimator to the squared $L^2 (P)$ error do not significantly increase its size.

 Our main results are Theorems \ref{tInterLepBound} (page \pageref{tInterLepBound}) and \ref{tInterGaussLepBound} (page \pageref{tInterGaussLepBound}).
 These show that a fixed quantile of the squared $L^2 (P)$ error of a clipped version of the estimator produced by the Goldenshluger--Lepski method is of order $n^{- \beta/(1+\beta)}$.
-Here, $n$ is the number of data points and $\beta$ parametrises the interpolation space between $L^\infty$ and the RKHS containing the regression function.
-We use $L^\infty$ when interpolating so that we have direct control over approximation errors in the $L^2 (P_n)$ norm.
+Here, $n$ is the number of data points and $\beta$ parametrises the interpolation space between $C(S)$ and the RKHS containing the regression function.
+We use $C(S)$ when interpolating so that we have direct control over approximation errors in the $L^2 (P_n)$ norm.
 Theorem \ref{tInterLepBound} addresses the case in which the RKHS is fixed and Theorem \ref{tInterGaussLepBound} addresses the case in which we perform adaptation over a collection of RKHSs with Gaussian kernels.
 The order $n^{- \beta/(1+\beta)}$ for the squared $L^2 (P)$ error of the adaptive estimators matches the order of the smallest bounds obtained in \cite{page2017ivanov} for the squared $L^2 (P)$ error of the non-adaptive estimators.
 In the sense discussed in \cite{page2017ivanov}, this order is the optimal power of $n$ if we make the slightly weaker assumption that the regression function is an element of the interpolation space between $L^2 (P)$ and the RKHS parametrised by $\beta$.
+In particular, for a fixed $\beta \in (0, 1)$, \citet{steinwart2009optimal} show that there is an instance of our problem such that the following holds.
+For all estimators $\hat f$ of $g$, for some $\eps > 0$, we have